 A timeline for the CEPH accreditation process was presented, retroactive from Spring 2021, to October 23, 2024, when the site visit will take place.

-In preparation, faculty was asked to provide samples of student work and to update their Digital Measures/Watermark profiles.
+In preparation, faculty were asked to provide samples of student work and to update their Digital Measures/Watermark profiles.

-Robyn closed the session answering Glen’s question regarding the Strategic Initiative begin fully aligned with the CEPH accreditation process.
+Robyn closed the session answering Glen’s question regarding the Strategic Initiative, stating that the initiative is fully aligned with the CEPH accreditation process.

 Appointments, Promotions and Tenure (A.P.T.)
 Committee.